Worlds First E-pilgrimage At Frances Lourdes Shrine - UrduPoint

 The sanctuary in southwest France broadcast mass and prayers all day in five different languages on television and social media for the e-pilgrimage, dubbed "Lourdes United".

-A live celebration took place during the afternoon from the Grotto, to mark what the faithful believe is the eighteenth and last apparition of Mary to a young girl.
-Bernadette Soubirous. in 1858.
+A live two-hour celebration took place during the afternoon from the Grotto, to mark what the faithful believe is the eighteenth and last apparition of Mary to young girl Bernadette Soubirous in 1858.

-The Grotto, is the cave where Soubirous is said to have seen the mother of Jesus.
+The Grotto, a cave, is where Soubirous is said to have seen the mother of Jesus.

 The site also boasts a spring with reputed healing powers, from which pilgrims drink.